CAP-88 & CAP-88 PC

 - 32-bit x86 architecture.
 64-bit installation not supported but the 32-bit version can be installed on 64-bit systems.

-CAP88-PC 4 is not compatible with earlier operating system versions.
+CAP88-PC Version 4 is not compatible with earlier versions of the Windows operating system.
 However, Version 3 data files can be migrated to a new Version 4 installation.
 To migrate a Version 3 dataset, the user must run the dataset in the most recent copy of Version 3.

 Copies of the FORTRAN programs used in CAP88 Version 3.0 and earlier can be found in Volume 2 of the CAP-88 Mainframe: User's Manual and Appendices.